wasitha-john/thunder/docs/content/customize-auth-flow.md

 1. Create a new JSON file in your graphs directory with the flow definition
 2. Define the flow nodes, their executors, and connections
-3. Register the flow in Thunder
+3. Restart the server to register the flow in Thunder

 ### Flow Definition Structure